DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: DeepThinkVLA

-To implement the factorized policy from Eq.~\ref{eq:joint_prob}, we introduce a novel hybrid architecture.
-Its primary motivation is to resolve the fundamental conflict between the modalities of reasoning and action within a unified autoregressive decoder.

-We propose a novel hybrid architecture that aligns the decoding mechanism with the intrinsic properties of each modality.
+Condition~1 (Decoding Alignment) requires that CoT and actions be generated with mechanisms suited to their respective modalities.
+To implement the factorized policy from Eq.~\ref{eq:joint_prob} under this constraint, we design a hybrid architecture that aligns the decoding mechanism with the intrinsic properties of each modality.
 The core of our design is a dynamic attention mode within a single decoder: For CoT Generation ($P(R\vert V,L))$: The decoder employs standard autoregressive causal attention.
 This respects the sequential nature of language, where each reasoning token is generated based on its predecessors.
 For Action Generation ($P(A\vert V,L,R)$): After generating the CoT, the attention mechanism switches to bidirectional (non-causal) attention.
-This allows the model to process the entire action specification jointly and decode the action vector in parallel, acknowledging that different dimensions of a motor command (e.g., translation and rotation) are often determined concurrently.
+This allows the model to process the entire action specification jointly and decode the action vector in parallel, acknowledging that different dimensions of a motor command (e.g., translation, rotation) are often determined concurrently.

 Beyond resolving this core modality mismatch, the parallel decoding of actions yields a critical practical advantage: a significant reduction in inference latency.
 This speedup is the key enabler for our subsequent training stage.
-While standard autoregressive models are prohibitively slow for the massive number of rollouts required by on-policy Reinforcement Learning, our architecture's high-throughput action generation makes large-scale online fine-tuning computationally tractable.
-Further architectural details are summarized in Figure~\ref{fig:vla_architectures}.
+While standard autoregressive models are prohibitively slow for the massive number of rollouts required by on-policy RL, our architecture's high-throughput action generation makes large-scale online fine-tuning computationally tractable.
+Further architectural details are summarized in Figure~\ref{fig:vla_architectures}; a token-level specification of the hybrid decoder---action-slot representation, embedding zeroing, and the hybrid attention mask---is provided in Appendix~\ref{appendix:hybrid_decoder}.